nitishkumar71/blog.nitishkumarsingh.xyz/posts/2019-08-04-introduction-of-google-cloud-run.md

 The idea behind serverless is to provide an framework, where developers can build and deploy small applications quickly without being concerned about deployment overhead.
 If you need a lot of resources like high memory and lots of disk space, serverless is probably not a great approach.
 But If you can’t predict the volume, and you’re doing lots of small transactional workloads, then serverless is really good.

 OK, so that was the same repeated information you will find in every other blogs.
-But do you know there has been great adoption of serverless framework by different cloud provideres.
+But do you know there has been great adoption of serverless framework by different cloud providers.
 Even there are different open source frameworks, which allows us to host and deploy our serverless environment.
 Although, managing serverless environment is not that easy.
 There is a small learning curve around it.

 **Some of the opensource framework for serverelss environments are:**